The Husky Squad loves their natural supplements.

 1. ESSENTIAL OMEGA-3

 This is an absolutely essential supplement for dogs.
 Because dogs don’t eat a wild diet (which provides enough omega-3), they end up lacking this essential nutrient.
 Omega-3 is critical for brain function, skin and coat health, and joint health.
 It’s also anti-inflammatory and anti-aging, and helps to prevent dementia.

 No matter what route you take for providing omega-3, you need to be incredibly careful with sourcing, which is a particular problem when it comes to this supplement.
 You might have figured out by now that sourcing is our biggest concern, and we can’t endorse any brand when we don’t know or trust where its products come from.
-That’s why we so highly recommend Feel Good Omega from Dr. Peter Dobias.
-He carefully sources and produces this supplement from calamari (squid) which is mercury-free, sustainable, and perfectly balanced.
-It’s our most-trusted omega-3 oil.
+That’s why we so highly recommend Icelandic Salmon Oil and Safe Sea Omega-3, both of which you’ll find in our Amazon shop.